caoxm-me/keithley2600/README.md

 you require support for Python 2.7.

 # keithley2600
 A full Python driver for the Keithley 2600 series of source measurement units.
+An accompanying GUI is provided by the sister project [keithleygui](https://github.com/OE-FET/keithleygui).

 ## About
 keithley2600 provides access to base functions and higher level functions such as IV